 - Minimum level of RGF feeder penetration is not less than 7% of the feeder minimum load.
 Therefore, the minimum output of an RGF when connected to different parts of the network will be as listed in Table 4. - All diesel generators are running at 40% of their installed capacity while the largest generator is on standby.
-Therefore, the total contribution of the diesel generator plant is 292kW. - Maximum hosting capacities for different feeders should not exceed the following values: - Feeders from each generator to main switchgear: 147.3 Amp. - Feeders from main switchgear to first pole in each feeder network: 245.4 Amp. - 1/0 AWG network lines: 247 Amp.
+Therefore, the total contribution of the diesel generator plant is 384kW. - Maximum hosting capacities for different feeders should not exceed the following values: - Feeders from each generator to main switchgear: 259.3 Amp. - 1/0 AWG network lines: 247 Amp. - #2 AWG network lines: 185 Amp.

-- #2 AWG network lines: 185 Amp. - 4/0 AWG network lines: 383 Amp.
+4/0 AWG network lines: 383 Amp.